Introduction

 - Best browser for Zoom: Chrome and Edge have the most consistent Zoom web client support.
 Firefox works but occasionally has audio issues

-Advanced Fixes (If Nothing Works)
+Advanced Zoom Fixes (If Nothing Works)

 If you’ve gone through all the sections above and Zoom is still broken: